Dugy/EzGz/README.md

 A single header library for easily and quickly decompressing Gz archives, written in modern C++.
 It's designed to be both easy to use and highly performant.

 ## Installation
-Just add `ezgz.hpp` into your project, it contains all the functionality and depends only on the C++20 standard library (it will also run on C++17).
+Just add `ezgz.hpp` into your project, it contains all the functionality and depends only on the C++20 standard library (it will also run on C++17, but with some compromises).
 You can use git subtree to get updates cleanly.

 ## Usage
 ### Decompression